TheHive-Project/CortexDocs/analyzer_requirements.md

 ### Requirements

-To configure the responder, provide the URL of the plateform as a value for the `falconapi_url` parameter, the api user as the `falconapi_user`parameter and the api key as the `falconapi_key` parameter.
+To configure the responder, provide the URL of the platform as a value for the `falconapi_url` parameter, the api user as the `falconapi_user`parameter and the api key as the `falconapi_key` parameter.

 ### Umbrella Blacklister